 Readers of this blog will know of our interest in a particular piece of EU law that came into effect throughout the EU territory on 28th December 2020.
-This predated the end of the Brexit Transition Period by three days and so applied to the UK as well.
+This predated the end of the Brexit Transition Period by three days and so applied to the UK as well, at least initially.
 The legislation was Regulation 2019/880 on the Introduction and the Import of Cultural Goods and the particular provision that came into force was Article 3(1).
 This article introduced a prohibition on ‘Part A’ cultural goods brought into the customs territory removed from their country of origin in breach of the laws and regulations of that country.
 Part A in the Regulation’s Annex includes a wide array of cultural goods, such as products of archaeological excavations, paintings, rare manuscripts and archives (for a full list see here).
 According to the Regulation (Article 1(2)), it does not apply to goods created or first discovered in the EU.

 What is surprising about this prohibition is that it tends to go further than the import restrictions currently in place in most countries.
 Using the UK as an example, apart from obvious cases of theft or fraud, the law usually only imposes limits on the import of cultural property removed from specific places like Iraq, Syria or territories under military occupation.
 Beyond these, general import restrictions do not traditionally apply to all goods unlawfully exported from a territory of origin.
 Now with Article 3(1) a more blanket prohibition for unlawfully-exported cultural goods has come into effect.